Sketch/mushcode/README.md

 * oocc: A simple teleportation command that takes a player on or off a defined IC grid.

+* random\_room: A simple command that displays the route to a randomly-chosen publically accessible room on the grid.
+Uses 'pathfinder'.

 * typical\_who: An easily alterable online player listing.
 Designed for rapidly prototyping +who appearance.

 * pathfinder: [library] A functional, breadth-first pathfinder.
 Can be used in code such as teleportation and map systems, for giving directions.